Application update

 Taylor Wimpey’s plans include:

-- Addressing Housing Needs: The development will introduce over 470 new, high-quality homes, including affordable homes.
+• Addressing Housing Needs: The development will introduce up to 472 new, high-quality homes, including 40% affordable homes.
 These plans are in line with the emerging local plan for St Albans City and District Council (2024) and the Sandridge Neighbourhood Plan.

-- Community Infrastructure: Recognising the importance of community spaces, Taylor Wimpey proposes the construction of a local centre, fostering social interaction and providing a central hub for residents.
-The plans also include an extra care facility of up to 80 residential units, meeting the growing needs of the community.
+• Community Infrastructure: Recognising the importance of community facilities, Taylor Wimpey proposes the construction of a local centre, including a community space to be run by Sandridge Parish Council, fostering social interaction and providing a central hub for residents.
+The plans also include an extra care facility of up to 80 residential units of older persons accommodation, meeting the growing needs of the community.

 About Oaklands College